markd2/snibbage/README.md

   - `net/http` package has constants for HTTP status codes
     - https://pkg.go.dev/net/http#pkg-constants
     - so like `http.StatusCreated` and `http.StatusTeapot`
+* Customizing headers
+  - can edit the _response header map_
+  - add one via `w.Header().Add()`
+    - e.g. `w.Header.Add("Server", "FORTRAN")
+  - make sure add the header before calling w.WriteHeader() or w.Write().
+By that time it's tooooo late.
+* Writing response bodies
+  - we can w.Write() to blast a string.
+Nice and simple
+  - more common to pass your http.ResponseWriter value to another function that writes the response
+  - because the http.ResponseWriter value has a Write() method, it satisfies the `io.Writer` interface.
+    - so can pass the ResponseWriter to anything that takes a Writer
+    - so things like io.WriteString, and fmt.Fprint* family.
+    - instead of w.Write([]byte("Blorf"))
+    - can do
+      - `io.WriteString(w, "blah")`
+      - `fmt.Frint(w.
+"BlAh")`
 ### Syntax

  * `go run` : shortcut that compiles the code, creates a binary in /tmp, and runs it.